 3. Terminal phase.

-The nature of the exudate distinguish:
+By the nature of the exudate distinguish:

 1. Serous pericarditis